SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 ### Binder

 As mentioned earlier, binders are an abstraction used by Steeltoe that enables Streams based application services to integrate with external messaging systems.
-This integration includes the responsiblity for connectivity, delegation, and routing of messages to and from producers and consumers.
+This integration includes the responsibility for connectivity, delegation, and routing of messages to and from producers and consumers.
 It also includes support for data type conversions, invocation of the application code responsible for processing messages, and more.
-Binders are an infrastructure compoonent provided by Steeltoe or other third party providers.
+Binders are an infrastructure component provided by Steeltoe or other third party providers.

 Binders implement a lot of the boiler-plate code that would otherwise fall on the shoulders of an application developer when communicating with the messaging system.
 A binder typically requires some form of configuration settings in order to properly function.
 This detail will be covered in an the upcoming section.